Bridging the Intention-Behavior Gap (The 5-Minute Prescription)

 The intention-behavior gap is frustrating for patients, as well as practitioners who provide lifestyle prescriptions in hope that their patients will follow through successfully.
 There is a general lack of insight into how the practitioner and healthcare team can play a key role in helping bridge the intention-behavior gap with their patients, especially with a limited amount of time with each patient.

 Thus, this presentation seeks to simplify the process for the frustrated practitioner who has limited knowledge and time to influence patient behavior across clinical, fitness or other healthcare settings.
 The attendee will learn how to quickly assess and modify lifestyle prescriptions to benefit the key, research-based factors known to bridge the intention-behavior gap, in as little as 5-minutes with the patient.
 Factors specific to both the patient (e.g., low confidence, motivation difficulties, planning strategies) and practitioner (e.g., autonomy support, message framing) will be covered.

 The attendee will also be provided with real-world examples, simple tools to help immediate implementation into one’s own practice, and practical recommendations for practice models, and tips on how to optimize a team care approach to bridge the intention-behavior gap — to maximize medication adherence, when lifestyle is the medicine.

 - Define the ‘intention-behavior gap,’ and its impact on lifestyle medicine practice

-- Define the key, research-based factors known to bridge the ‘intention-behavior gap’
+- Develop strategies to bridge the ‘intention-behavior gap’

-- Apply real-world strategies and tools to bridge the ‘intention-behavior gap’ in one’s own practice
+- Apply tools to bridge the ‘intention-behavior gap’ to clinical practice.